borntofrappe/learning-d3/Beauteous Villages/README.md

 2.  map the GeoJSON coordinates to @@path` elements

 3.  project a series of data points on the map

+---

+**Notice**: the project is developed mainly in the `France` folder.

+`World` recreates the visualization without accessing local `.json` files — and without requiring a live server.
+For the map, the script retrieve a TopoJSON file from an online source.
+The idea is to then rotate and scale the projection to focus on France and draw only the connected feature.

 ## Dataset